tubearchivist/tubearchivist/CONTRIBUTING.md

 ## Releases

+There are three different docker tags:
+- **latest**: As the name implies is the latest multiarch release for regular usage.
+- **unstable**: Intermediate amd64 builds for quick testing and improved collaboration.
+Don't mix with a *latest* installation, for your testing environment only.
+This is untested and WIP and will have breaking changes between commits that might require a reset to resolve.
+- **semantic versioning**: There will be a handful named version tags that will also have a matching release and tag on github.

-Everything on the master branch is what's in the latest release and is what you get in your container when you `pull` either the *:latest* tag or the newest named version.
-If you want to test the newest changes and improvements, clone the repository and build the docker container with the Dockerfile from the testing branch.
+If you want to see what's in your container, checkout the matching release tag.
+A merge to **master** usually means a *latest* or *unstable* release.
+If you want to preview changes in your testing environment, pull the *unstable* tag or clone the repository and build the docker container with the Dockerfile from the **testing** branch.

 ## Code formatting and linting